berenslab/MorphoPy/paper/paper.md

 df_custom = get_persistence(Dendrites.get_topological_minor(), f=custom_distance)
 ```

-To make `MorphoPy` accessible to a non-programming audience it can be called from the command line to operate on
-single files or entire batches.
+Additionally, `MorphoPy` can be called from the command line to operate on single files or entire batches.
 ```bash
 MorphoPy.py -c [density|persistence|stats] -f ['path_to_file'] | -d ['path_to_folder']
 ```
 For a full description of `MorphoPy`'s functionality please refer to our documentation and tutorial on our [gitHub page](https://github.com/berenslab/MorphoPy).

-SUMMARIZING SENTENCE??

 `MorphoPy` has been developed in the context of a benchmarking study for cortical interneuron cell type classification
 based on their morphology [@laturnus:2019].
 It has already been used in a series of scientific publications that tried